 In the Spring Term you will undertake a short second placement in a different school setting to your main placement.
 You will also undertake time in an SEND setting, and develop understanding about EAL.

-We incorporate READING DAYS into the calendar to support your PGCE.
+We incorporate SELF DIRECTED STUDY DAYS into the calendar to support your PGCE.